 This impacts the sector in two ways:

-- Donors have a higher probability of switching the organizations they support – because they now have a variety of options to choose from.
+- Donors have a higher probability of switching the organizations they support – because they now have various options to choose from.

 The above impacts, combined, are not exactly good news.
 An increase in fundraising efforts also means an increase in overhead costs.